OVERVIEW

 Health, safety, security and environment (HSSE) is a key priority for the Company.
 We are committed to the safety of our people and assets and towards the protection of the environment.
 Your Company follows industry-accredited best practices in health, safety, and environment related aspects to constantly set higher benchmarks and strives to exceed the same.

-The fertilisers factories of your Company are following full Environment Management System and Occupational Health & Safety Management System.
+The fertiliser factory of your Company is following full Environment Management System and Occupational Health & Safety Management System.

 All the tea estates follow green environment policy.
 Afforestation is being carried out on regular basis.